pabloinsente/nn-mod-cog/notebooks/00_intro.md

 Nowadays, in the first quarter of the 21st century, the field enjoys a fast-paced growth in a world where nations and tech-giants race to discover the keys to human and artificial intelligence.
 In this introduction, I offer a brief overview of the history of computational approaches in cognitive science, along with a few thoughts about its importance and unique perspective in the study of human thinking and behavior.
 I take a historical perspective, focusing on articulating a high-level narrative of the evolution of the field, rather than in the many individual examples of computational models.
-For a more exhaustive review, refer to the excellent work of Boden (2008a, 2008b).
+For a more exhaustive review, refer to the excellent work of Boden about the subject (2008a, 2008b).

 ## The rise, fall, and resurgence of computational cognitive science